abhic137/iroha-intro/README.md

 Hint

 --depth=1 option allows us to download only the latest commit and save some time and bandwidth.
 If you want to get a full commit history, you can omit this option.
+If you want to run a single Iroha instance for you development needs, Iroha provided a very detailed document.
+You can find it here https://iroha.readthedocs.io/en/master/deploy/single.html.
+Just follow that and you should be good to go.
+But if you want an easier way then read on.

 ## Starting Iroha Container¶